infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 	* A therapist familiar with a play scale similar to the one used in this study may be able to gauge a child’s developmental status through observing play behaviours.

+# Play Settings & Schedules

+- According to the American Association of Paediatrics,
+	- Provide opportunities for your child to sing and dance.
+	- Tell stories to your child and ask questions about what he or she remembers.
+	- Give your child time and space to act out imaginary scenes, roles, and activities.
+	- Allow your child to move between make-believe games and reality—for example, playing house and helping you with chores.
+	- Schedule time for your child to interact with friends to practice socializing and building friendships.
+	- Encourage your child to try a variety of movements in a safe environment—for example, hopping, swinging, climbing, and doing somersaults.
+	- Limit screen time to healthy levels.
+Age-appropriate media can have benefits for older children, especially if you watch and play with them.
+But real time social interactions and play are much better for children than digital media for learning.
+	- Encourage your child's school to offer recess and playful learning approaches in addition to more structured learning approaches like reading, memorization and worksheets.

 [^1]: [[The role of play in children's development]]
 [^2]: [[Healthy play, better coping, The importance of play for the development of children in health and disease]]
 [^3]: [[Play and Cognition Among Young Children Reared  in an Institution]]